ms/buildtogether.tech/src/important/index.md

 starting assignments early and working consistently predicted good grades.
 However,
-while people in industry joke that having two bosses means living in hell, students usually have four or five, most of whom don't coordinate due dates across their courses.
+while people in industry joke that having two bosses means living in hell, students usually answer to four or five professors whom don't coordinate due dates across their courses.

 The only way to manage this is to prioritize and then focus.
 Prioritizing ensures that you don't spent hours on things that don't need to be done